Boom Town (2013 TV series): Concept

 If all of Britain's most eccentric real-life people lived in the same place, then that town would be called "Boom Town".
 Everyone who appears in the show is completely real, featuring their real lives, passions and dialogue which are all their own.

 However, some of the scenes have been "enhanced" for viewers' entertainment, and the way that the scenes are cut together pushes strongly on the conventions of a comedy sketch show.

 Main stars

 Production

 The series is scheduled to comprise six 30-minute episodes, produced by Jonathan Stadlen for Knickerbockerglory.
 It was commissioned for BBC Three by Zai Bennett, Controller and Karl Warner, Executive Editor, Entertainment of BBC Three.
-After commissioning a pilot in April 2012, Warer commented:
+After commissioning a pilot in April 2012, Warner commented:

 Although the residents may come from distinct parts of the UK, most of the scenes for many of them were shot in studios or contracted outside set locations, mostly in Southwest London.

 Outside the UK, Boom Town will be distributed by ITV Studios Global Entertainment, which showcased the series at MIPTV Media Market in Cannes, France, in April 2013.